Peloton Bike / Peloton Bike+ Review

 The Bottom Line

-To put it simply, Peloton had the upper hand for a while, but they’re quickly being trounced by their competitors.
-Their classes are good, and they certainly have a loyal following (hence their rampant growth), but unless you’ve already been drinking the Peloton Kool-Aid, there are better and more affordable alternatives out there from more established brands in the market.
+Overall, with price corrections to the standard bike and the addition of features to the updated Bike+, Peloton is back to being a bit more competitive in the current market.
+Their classes are great, and they certainly have a loyal following (hence their rampant growth), but unless you’ve already been drinking the Peloton Kool-Aid, there are better and more affordable alternatives out there from more established brands in the market.

 Lower-priced alternatives with similar high-tech studio benefits are featured in the “Indoor Cycle” section of our page Best Exercise Bikes.